How To Sell on Amazon Handmade

 Fulfilled by Amazon (FBA)

-One of the major advantages of selling on Amazon is that you get access to Amazon’s amazing fulfillment network through the FBA programme.
+One of the major advantages of selling on Amazon is that you get access to Amazon’s amazing fulfilment network through the FBA programme.

-If you use the FBA program then you will pay an FBA fee and storage fees and these will be automatically deducted from your payments from Amazon.
+If you use the FBA programme then you will pay an FBA fee and storage fees and these will be automatically deducted from your payments from Amazon.

 The FBA fee is a flat fee that you pay on each product sold based on the product type and the size and weight of the product.